farahsal1/Obesity_Classification/README.md

 Based on the exploratory data analysis, age, height, gender, family history with overweight, number of meals per day (NCP), physical activity (FAF), mode of transportation used frequently (MTRANS), eating high caloric food (FAVC) and eating between meals (CAEC) all appear to have at least a moderate relationship with obesity levels.
 Comparatively, water intake, alcohol use, technology/screen use, smoking, monitoring calories and consumption of vegetables have a weak relationship with obesity levels.
 I therefore dropped them from my models.

+## Methodology

+The data was first split into train and test set using an 80:20 split.
+Using the training set, I applied two ensemble methods: random forest and boosting to predict the obesity level.

+### Random Forest:

+Random forest is a machine learning algorithm that uses multiple decision trees, each trained on a different subset of data, to classify each observation.
+By using information from many trees instead of one, random forest minimizes variance, and increases the robustness of the prediction, using majority vote of different decision trees on each observation.
+To apply random forest in R, I have used the RandomForest package.
+The number of trees I have used is 500.

+### Boosting:

+Boosting is a machine learning technique that involves combining the predictive power of weak learner classifiers to reduce the overall error rate of prediction.
+Boosting achieves this by taking the errors from one weak learner and training a different weak learner on data where the misclassified observations are given more weight.
+In this manner, the multiple weak learners train on the errors from other learners, resulting in overall reduced error.